ucopacme/start-here/docs/git_setup.rst

 Pros:

-- access to repos is controled by IAM authentication and policies - very secure
+- access to repos is controled by IAM user auth and policies - very secure
 - integrates well with other AWS services
 - very reliable